cjqzhao/grpc-codelabs/codelabs/grpc-rust-streaming/README.md

 ```

 The syntax for reading and writing here is very similar to our client-side
-streaming method, except we use the stream’s `CloseSend()` method once we’ve
-finished our call.
+streaming method.
 Although each side will always get the other’s messages in
 the order they were written, both the client and server can read and write in
 any order — the streams operate completely independently.